 International students are required to pay a tuition fee for each course they are enrolled in.
 Students are also expected to have an additional NZ$10,000 - NZ$15,000 for living expenses for each year of study.

 Quoted fees are based on standard full-time load at Bay of Plenty Polytechnic.
-Fees may change depending on actual courses chosen at enrolment.
+Fees are indicative, subject to change, and may differ depending on actual courses chosen at enrolment.

 There are some exceptions relating to the Marine Studies year 1, year 2, and Diploma in Marine Studies for Graduates Level 6 programmes.
 For details, and fees relating to part-time programmes please email email@example.com